mckinlde/T480/README.md

 - `OpenHfsPlus.efi` ✅
 - `OpenCanopy.efi` ✅

-Other non-essential drivers are present and left enabled.
+Other non-essential drivers/tools were cleaned up or disabled for clarity and faster boot.

 ---

 ## ⏳ To Do Before Boot
 - [x] Configure OpenCore and kexts
-- [ ] Shrink Windows or NixOS partition to leave **50–100GB unallocated space**
+- [ ] Shrink NixOS partition to leave **50–100GB unallocated space**
-  - Windows method:
-    - Open `diskmgmt.msc`
+  - Created GParted Live bootable SD card using Rufus
+  - Boot into GParted Live from SD card using `F12`
+  - Identify NixOS partition (`ext4` or `btrfs`)
-    - Right-click Windows/NixOS partition → Shrink Volume
+  - Right-click → **Resize/Move** → shrink from the right
-    - Leave space unallocated (do not format)
+  - Leave desired unallocated space (do not format)
-  - Linux method:
-    - Use `gparted` to resize and leave unallocated space
-    - Apply changes, reboot
+  - Apply changes and reboot

 ---